 Meals For Guests

 Meals prepared by the catering department may be provided for relatives and visitors at an additional cost.
 To purchase a meal, please visit Reception or speak to a member of the catering team.
-Visitors are also encouraged to take advantage of the tea and coffee facilities on the lower ground level and upper level one.
-Ground floor patients can ask staff to arrange tea or coffee.
+Visitors are also encouraged to take advantage of the tea and coffee facilities on the third floor.

 Personal access to Wi-Fi is available to all patients while in hospital.
 If using a personal laptop or tablet, please ask Reception for a password and logon for the WIFI network.